Accident with collision: What to do?

 (This call could take up to 30 minutes)

-The claims department agent who takes your call will:
+The claims department advisor who takes your call will:

 - Take your full statement on the circumstances of the incident